valeriux/SEI-Project-01/README.md

 ### Challenges

-In general this project was a big challenge for me.
-Initially was super difficult create the logic to kill my aliens and make them disappear of my array.
+The biggest challenge for this project was create the logic to kill my aliens and make them disappear of my array.

 ### Wins